rajaniket/design_patterns/creational/abstract_factory/README.md

 ```

 ### 2. Concrete Products
 Implement concrete classes that fulfill the contracts defined by the abstract products.
-Each concrete product represents a specific variation or implementation of the abstract product.
+This involves defining all types of related products to be used in your project.

 ```dart
 // Material Buttons